yanxiaodi/WinInputSimulator/tests/WinInputSimulator.Tests/README.md

 1. Add corresponding unit tests
 2. Ensure all existing tests pass
 3. Update this README if adding new test categories
+4. All tests will run automatically in CI/CD pipelines

 ## Dependencies